 Women’s Health is certified by the National Abortion Federation and is a proud member of FAN, the Feminist Abortion Network.
 Women’s Health is an independent abortion provider and not affiliated with Planned Parenthood.

-At the time of your abortion appointment, you will meet individually with a counselor.
 These counseling services are confidential, nonjudgmental, and respectful.
-The counselor provides detailed information about the procedure, possible complications, and aftercare.
-The session is also an opportunity to ask questions, and talk about your experience and any emotional, religious, or relationship issues you may wish to discuss.
+The session is an opportunity to ask questions, and talk about your experience and any emotional, religious, or relationship issues you may wish to discuss.

 You will also be encouraged to choose a birth control method.
 We can provide you with information, counseling, and a prescription, and we will explain how to use the method you choose.
 Long-term birth control methods, such as IUDs or Nexplanon, are available on the day of your abortion appointment.